Solidworks: Engineering 4.0?|

 but they are not entitled to their own facts.

 Be sure to read the companion article

 These comments are in reference to this original article.

-I was introduced to 3D CAD in 1982 after 17 years as a design draftsman creating manual “drawings”.
+I was introduced to 3D CAD in 1982 after 17 years as a contract design draftsman (jobshopper) creating manual “drawings”.
 In 1986 I was introduced to PC base 3D CADKEY and quickly became a dealer.
 I have been instrumental of the introduction of 3D CAD into the industry in the NW.

 The industry is not running to the level it should be for all of the money and time that has been thrown at it.
-It is much, much more costly and chaotic than when it was based on the standard drawing only.
+It is much, much more costly and chaotic than when it was based on the standard manual drawing only.
 We only added the 3D model and it is only good for use as a pattern.

 You pay $6,000 to $20,000 for a seat of 3D CAD and you need a myriad of 3rd party programs to make it work.
 From realistic rendering, to PDM, to PLM, to MBE, to Analysis, to BOM, to Quoting, to translations etc. Today's CAD world is nothing more that a money machine and the user is the golden goose.

 Now Autodesk and PTC are locking their customers into their system forever with the subscription only.